Metro-North Railroad: New Haven Line

+The New Haven Line also has three branch lines: the New Canaan, Danbury, and Waterbury Branches.
+The New Canaan Branch, like the New Haven mainline, is fully electrified; the Danbury and Waterbury Branches use diesel-powered trains.

 West of the Hudson

 Metro-North provides service west of the Hudson River on trains from Hoboken Terminal, New Jersey, jointly run with NJ Transit under contract.
 There are two branches: the Port Jervis Line and the Pascack Valley Line.
 The Port Jervis Line is accessed from two NJ Transit lines, the Main Line and the Bergen County Line.

-The Port Jervis Line terminates in Port Jervis, New York, and the Pascack Valley line in Spring Valley, New York, in Orange and Rockland Counties, respectively.
-Trackage on the Port Jervis Line north of the Suffern Yard is leased from the Norfolk Southern Railway by the MTA, but NJ Transit owns all of the Pascack Valley Line, including the portion in Rockland County, New York.
+The Port Jervis Line terminates in Port Jervis, New York, and the Pascack Valley line in Spring Valley, New York.
+Trackage on the Port Jervis Line north of the Suffern Yard is leased from the Norfolk Southern Railway by the MTA.
+NJ Transit owns all of the Pascack Valley Line, including the portion in New York.

 Most stops for the Port Jervis and Pascack Valley Lines are in New Jersey, so NJ Transit provides most of the rolling stock and all the staff; Metro-North supplies some equipment.
 Metro-North equipment has been used on other NJ Transit lines on the Hoboken division.